SLAM-Lab/SANA-FE/TUTORIAL.md

     jamesaboyle/sana-fe:latest

-Now launch a docker container using this image.
+Now launch a Docker container using the SANA-FE image.
 The easiest way to do this is using the Docker Desktop GUI.
-When launching a container with the GUI it is possible to export a directory: under "Optional Settings" create a new volume.
-The "Host path" is set to whatever folder on your local machine you want to use.
-The "Container path" should be set to `/tutorial/files`.
-This step will give you access to all the tutorial files outside the docker environment.
+If you want to edit files locally rather than in a Linux terminal, follow the steps below to mount a directory.

+To edit files locally, create a new folder on your host machine which will be accessible inside the Docker container.
+Note that this is where Docker will write a number of files to.
+After clicking run on the image, expand "Optional Settings" to create a new volume.
+Set the "Host path" to the newly created folder.
+Manually set the "Container path" to `/tutorial/files`.
+Run this container.
+You should see files appear in this new folder.
+These files can now be edited in either the Docker container or on the host machine.

 ## Trying out SANA-FE ##

-To run SANA-FE for the first time, load the Python dependencies and run the simulation script:
+To run SANA-FE for the first time, go to the tutorial directory and run the simulation script with the following commands.
+Note that Linux is case-sensitive so reproduce these commands exactly (e.g., copy and paste):

     cd /tutorial
     python3 sim.py files/example.yaml files/example.net 1000